Valdes-Tresanco-MS/gmx_MMPBSA/docs/howworks.md

 Basically, `gmx_MMPBSA` provides all the [MMPBSA.py][1] functionalities and more to GROMACS users.

-[MMPBSA.py][1] is an excellent and well-known tool to perform calculations with the PB and GB models in AMBER (February/2021 more than 1200 citations).
-On the other hand, there are tools like `g_mmpbsa` that are well known within the GROMACS community (February/2021 more than 1100 citations).
-Interestingly, [MMPBSA.py][1] is more robust and was published first, however, both have a similar number of citations.
+[MMPBSA.py][1] is an excellent and well-known tool to perform end-point binding free energy calculations in AMBER (January/2022 more than 1500 citations).
+On the other hand, there are tools like `g_mmpbsa` that are well known within the GROMACS community (January/2022 more than 1700 citations).
+Interestingly, [MMPBSA.py][1] is more robust and was published first, however, `g_mmpbsa` has higher number of citations.
 This is probably due to the fact that the GROMACS (Open source and free) community is large, while AMBER has the restriction of a paid license, or a small community with free academic license.

 The use of [MMPBSA.py][1] for GROMACS users requires enormous effort to successfully complete the process.
 In that